Advanced-Programming-1401/Second-Assignment/readme.md

 - Maven or Gradle

 ## Tasks
+1. Get an API key from `https://www.weatherapi.com/`.
+You need to sign up and verify your account.
-1. Fork this repository and clone the fork to your local machine
+2. Fork this repository and clone the fork to your local machine
-2. Create a Java project using Maven or Gradle
+3. Create a Java project using Maven or Gradle
-3. Add org.json to Gradle `build.gradle` file to include the JSON library
+4. Add org.json to Gradle `build.gradle` file to include the JSON library

-4. Write a Java class `WeatherApp` that does the following:
+5. Write a Java class `WeatherApp` that does the following:
     - Prompts the user for a city name
     - Parses the JSON response to extract the temperature and humidity
     - Prints the temperature and humidity to the console

-5. Commit your changes and push them to your fork on Github
+6. Commit your changes and push them to your fork on Github

 ## Evaluation
 - Your code should compile and run without any errors